 Manchester City manager Pep Guardiola became the youngest-ever boss when he lifted the Champions League for the first time with Barcelona, playing one of the most expansive, exhilarating and influential brands of football that the world had ever seen.

-It's fair to imagine that things were never going to get better than that - but even eyes as all-seeing as Pep's must be surprised that it's now over 10 years since they last saw their reflection in the Champions League trophy.
-The exclusive club of bosses to lift Old Big Ears with two different teams still omits the pensive Catalan.
+It's fair to imagine that things were never going to get better than that - but even eyes as all-seeing as Pep's must be surprised that it took 12 years to reach the summit once more.
+Finally, the exclusive club of bosses to lift Old Big Ears with two different teams, includes the genius himself.

 2008/09 - Barcelona, winners

 The summer of 2008 was a strange one for Barcelona.
 Serial winner Jose Mourinho was overlooked for the top job at the club following Frank Rijkaard's exit; instead, president Joan Laporta opted for Barca B boss Pep Guardiola, one of the key figures of Johan Cruyff's Dream Team of '92.

 It's easy to say with hindsight that Barcelona were shoo-ins for European glory with that squad but it wasn't that simple: Barça entered the Champions League at the qualifying rounds and weren't many people's favourites for glory.
 Comprehensive knockout victories against Olympique Lyonnais and Bayern Munich set up a nervy semi-final against Chelsea - and on that tie, Pep's career could have swung the opposite way.